loloman333/loloman333.github.io/content/texts/_posts/2023-01-01-a_pea_on_a_plate.md

 ---

 One is always alone in their feelings <br>
-Noone can feel what another one does <br>
+No one can feel what another one does <br>

 Sharing the feeling is to flatten it <br>
 It’s to reduce the scope, to remove dimensions <br>